hexian000/neosocksd/API.md

 **Description**

 Pause an asynchronous routine until there is nothing better to do.
-For example, this can be used to choose a good time to start some non-urgent tasks in the background.
+For example, this can be used to choose a good time to do some non-urgent tasks in the background.